basp/basp.github.io/_posts/2014-08-11-what-the-service.md

 	}

 How would you ever test that?
 You can't?
-You are at the whim of the `OS` at this point so either you can do some crazy hack to repogram the clock or just improve your interface.
+You are at the whim of the `OS` at this point so either you can do some crazy hack to reprogram the clock or just improve your interface.

 Consider this instead: